On the covariant coefficients of geodesic sprays on Finsler manifolds: Covariant coefficients of a spray

 Starting from the coefficients $G^i$ \eqref{Eq:G^i} of a metrizable spray $S$, we have a lot of associated geometric objects, for example, non-linear connection, linear connections and so on.
 Now, the question is that what kind of objects that can be obtained or constructed from the $F$-covariant coefficients $H_i$ of $S$.

 \begin{lemma} Under a change of coordinates $(x^i)\to (\widetilde{x}^i)$, the coefficients $H_i$ have the transformation law

 \end{lemma}

 It should be noted that we denote $g_{ir}G^r$ by $H_i$ and not $G_i$ because when the spray $S$ is metrizable by essentially different Finsler metrics, then the corresponding covariant coefficients may be different.
-To clarify this point, we have the following example.
+To clarify this point, consider the following example.

 \begin{example} Let $M=\mathbb{B}^2\subset\mathbb{R}^2$, and $\displaystyle{z_i=\frac{(1+\langle a,x\rangle)y_i-\langle a,y \rangle x_i}{\langle a,y \rangle}}$, where $y\in T_x\mathbb{B}^2=\mathbb{R}^2$, $a=(a_1,a_2)\in \mathbb{R}^2$ is a constant vector with $|a|<1$.